 NOT many people know this.
 Every winter, when Stourhead House is closed to the public, the volunteers run special tours into the back passages of the house while it is being cleaned and the conservators move in to do their work.

-Three tours run on most days through to March 5.
-Booking is essential, and groups are usually up to 15 for each tour.
-Shaftesbury Tourism accompanied four members of the British Guild of Travel Writers last week, and this is what we found….
+Three tours run on most days through to March 8.
+Booking is essential by calling 01747 841152 and groups are usually up to 15 for each tour.
+Shaftesbury Tourism accompanied four members of the British Guild of Travel Writers on a visit last year, and this is what we found….

 ONLY one of the five floors of Stourhead is open to view during the year, the ground floor.
 Nobody can see the vaults, where the stores were kept, or the kitchens under the ground floor.
 Nor can they venture upstairs to the bedrooms and, beyond that, the servants quarters in the attic.